 Remember, in surgery, your safety is our primary concern.
 The entire health care team will follow rigorous guidelines regarding site identification and procedure confirmation.
 National Patient Safety Goals have been developed which require your involvement too.

 You will be asked numerous times to confirm both the procedure you are having and the surgical site.
 You should take a very active role in all discussions with your physician, your anesthesia provider and surgical team regarding the identification of your procedure and the correct surgical site.
-Dr. Kline will mark the site prior to your procedure.
+The surgeon(s) will mark the site prior to your procedure.

-When you arrive in the surgery suite, Dr. Kline, the nurses and the anesthesiologist will all be there to prepare you for surgery.
+When you arrive in the surgery suite, the surgeons, nurses and anesthesiologist and the entire surgical team will all be there to prepare you for surgery.
 You will be connected to monitors and all of the medications to sedate you will be given by the anesthesiologist through the IV.

-Dr. Kline typically takes about 20 to 40 minutes to complete any surgery.
-His average surgical time is less than 30 minutes.
+Our surgeons typically takes about 20 to 40 minutes to complete any surgery.
+Average surgical time is less than 30 minutes.
 Multiple procedures or bilateral procedures may take a little longer.

 Your surgical experience in the operating room or surgery suite will be very enjoyable.
-Because Dr. Kline and the anesthesiologist have been working together for so long, their mutual understanding of operating time will make your transition from sedation to waking up seem seamless and enjoyable.
+Because our surgical team have been working together for so long, their mutual understanding of operating time will make your transition from sedation to waking up seem seamless and enjoyable.